cloudmesh/technologies/chapters/tech/twister.md

-Twister framework is used to perform iterative map reduce function using the publish/subscribe messaging infrastructure.
+The Twister framework [:o: ref missing] is used to perform iterative map reduce function using the publish/subscribe messaging infrastructure.
 Map reduce tasks once configured can be used many times.
 The programming extensions given to map reduce like "broadcast" and "Scatter type" improves the efficiency.
 Twister is